ranshaa05/Sort-Images-By-Face/README.md

 - Now select the folder with the files you want to catagorize.
 - Wait for it to complete catagorizing.

+*installing dlib with AVX instructions and/or CUDA functionality is strongly recommended.

 **Results may be inaccurate.
 If you want more accurate results, lower the tolerance value of the "same_person" variable.*